krishnabrchand/generator-scaffolder/README.md

 yarn dev
 ```

-4. To compile all assest into production mode, run:
+4. To compile all assests into production mode, run:
 ```
 #Using npm
 npm run build